We Can Help

 Court deems it necessary, you can be ordered to vacate your home and have no

-conclusion of the case, which in the common event of probation can be two years.
+case, which in the common event of probation can be two years.

 Colorado law requires that any person who pleads guilty to a crime of domestic

-counseling.
+year.
 Convictions for domestic violence, even misdemeanor crimes, carry

 permanent and long-lasting negative effects for the accused.
 You should never